Things we like

 The Kia Seltos is an attractive small SUV that is comfortable and quiet to ride in and fun to drive thanks to its suspension that has been tuned to suit Australian conditions.
 Turbocharged, all-wheel-drive versions have more than enough power and autonomous emergency braking is standard across the range.
-Kia’s seven-year warranty is the best available.
+Kia’s seven-year warranty is one of the best available.

 You might wish for more grunt in a 2.0-litre petrol version – especially if you have driven the turbo.